JuliaLang/www.julialang.org/downloads/platform.md

 ## Windows

-Julia works best on 64-bit, and latest Windows 11 (you can expect terminal problems on default Windows 10), and is available for Windows 7 and later for both 32- and 64-bit versions.
+Julia is available for Windows 7 and later for both 32- and 64-bit versions.

 **We highly recommend running Julia using a modern terminal, such as installing the [Windows Terminal from the Microsoft Store](https://apps.microsoft.com/detail/9n0dx20hk701).**